BernadetteBiology/WarpSeq/README.md

 ## Effortless RNA-Seq Analysis with Pre-Built Pipelines 🧬🚀

 WarpSeq is a collection of streamlined Bash scripts designed to automate RNA-seq analysis using widely accepted bioinformatics programs.
-If you're a researcher, bioinformatician, or graduate student who already knows about programs like HISAT2, StringTie, and Trimmomatic, but don’t want to write your own pipeline from scratch—WarpSeq is for you.
+If you're a researcher, bioinformatician, or graduate student who already knows about programs like Trimmomatic, HISAT2, StringTie, and STAR, but don’t want to write your own pipeline from scratch—WarpSeq is for you.
 WarpSeq does NOT analyze your data in a novel way — it simply provides a structured pipeline to run existing tools efficiently.

 ## 🔑 Key Features
   ✅ Automates RNA-seq processing – from raw reads to quantification.